ppeble/emissary-ingress.dev/content/en/docs/3.5/howtos/rate-limiting-tutorial.md

 # Basic rate limiting

 <Alert severity="info">This guide applies to $OSSproductName$.
 It will not work correctly
-on $AESproductName$.</Alert>
+on Emissary.</Alert>

 $productName$ can validate incoming requests before routing them to a backing service.
 In this tutorial, we'll configure $productName$ to use a simple third party rate limit service.
-(If you don't want to implement your own rate limiting service, $AESproductName$ integrates a [powerful, flexible rate limiting service](/docs/edge-stack/latest/topics/using/rate-limits/rate-limits/).)
+(If you don't want to implement your own rate limiting service, Emissary integrates a [powerful, flexible rate limiting service](/docs/edge-stack/latest/topics/using/rate-limits/rate-limits/).)

 ## Before you get started